gsilva2016/langchain-examples/video-summarization/README.md

 - **Model Serving:** Integrates OpenVINO Model Server (OVMS) for efficient model inference and deployment.

 Each module can be enabled or disabled independently, allowing flexible experimentation and customization for different video analytics scenarios.
 (Refer to the [Run Video Pipeline](#run-video-pipeline) section.)

+## System Requirements

+•	CPU: Intel Core Platform (tested on Arrow Lake, Lunar Lake, and Meteor Lake platforms)
+•	GPU: iGPU required for accelerated runtimes.
+If using Intel discrete GPU, change to appropriate GPU ID in the .env file
+•	Memory: >= 32G
+•	OS: Ubuntu 24.04

 ## Installation and .env (environment variable file) Configuration